 The Myntra logo combines brightness and minimalism, standing out among competitors in the fashion industry.
 The main focus is on the first letter, “M,” represented by four elongated ellipses.
 These elements are arranged in pairs and overlap, forming smooth lines that create a stylized letter.
 The left and right ellipses are colored in vibrant pink, while the central ones feature two shades of orange.
 The color palette evokes warmth, energy, and positivity, emphasizing the brand’s fashionable and contemporary identity.

 The brand name is next to the graphic element, written in a black sans-serif font.
-It appears strict and concise, complementing the vibrant “M.” The text is written in a single case, balancing readability and professionalism.
-The font is smooth and even, combining angular and rounded elements, harmonizing the overall design.
+It appears strict and concise, complementing the vibrant “M.” The text is written in lowercase, balancing readability and professionalism.
+The font is smooth and even, combining angular and rounded elements to harmonize the overall design.

 The brand name sounds modern, reflecting its connection to fashion and style.
 The Myntra emblem conveys a sense of accessibility, vibrancy, and fashion-forward relevance.
-Its simplicity and expressiveness make it memorable and suitable for various visual materials—from apps to outdoor advertisements.
+Its simplicity and expressiveness make it memorable and suitable for a range of visual materials from apps to outdoor advertisements.